Definition of Java NIO

 There are mainly three components available.

 - Buffers – Buffers are available in the package of primitive data types.
-It is contained as buffer oriented.
-So, we can say that data is read and written from the buffer and then it will be processed through the channel.
-Also, the buffer in it will act as a container for the data it was holding it primitive and it will contain an overview of other packages of NIO.
-The buffer is filled by using the rewind, drained, and flipped methods.
+It contains a buffer-oriented approach.
+Therefore, we can state that we read and write data from the buffer and then process it through the channel.
+Also, the buffer will act as a container for the data it held in primitive and will contain an overview of other packages of NIO.
+We fill the buffer using the rewind, drain, and flip methods.

 - Channels – These will contain the new primitive of abstraction IO.
 The channel is a stream bit used to communicate from the outside world.
-From the specified channel we can read data from the buffer and write it into the buffer.
-It performs the non-blocking operations, and also channel is available for the same operations.
-The different entity’s connection is represented from the various channels, and they were capable to operate non-blocking.
+From the specified channel, we can read data from the buffer and write it into the buffer.
+It performs non-blocking operations, and also channel is available for the same functions.
+The various channels represent the connection of different entities, and they can operate in a non-blocking manner.

 - Selector – Selectors are accessible in Java to perform non-blocking actions.
-The object that watches many channels in Java for a particular event is called a nio selector.
+In Java, we refer to the object that watches many channels for a particular event as a NIO selector.
 It performs non-blocking operations.
-The operations of multiplexed IO are defined by the selectors and key of selection with selectable channels.
+The selectors and key of selection with selectable channels define the operations of multiplexed IO.

 Code: